 Don't call it a comeback.
 This time to get my MBA at the University of Chicago Booth School of Business.

 I moved for love, but it didn't work out.
-I joined a startup, but it didn't work out.
-So I changed my life, focused on the work and the people I loved and something new, and better, was born.
-The moment I stopped compromising on quality in both these relationships, is the moment I became.
-I wish this for you.
+So I joined a startup and a new family emerged.
+I changed my life, focused on the work and the people I loved and something new, and better, was born.
+The moment I stopped compromising on quality in both these relationships, is the moment I became the man my parents raised me to be.

 I gave away everything I owned, save for a suitcase, my iPhone, MacBook, and Journal, and began the journey that would lead me through the next third of my life.
 I moved home to spend time with the two people who gave me everything, my parents, so I wouldn't have to regret the time I didn't spend with them.